Please ensure Javascript is enabled for purposes of website accessibility

 FROM 2015

-Undercover Artist Festival was originally developed by Access Arts in consultation with Access Arts participants and a range of artists with disability.
+Undercover Artist Festival was founded by Access Arts in consultation with Access Arts participants and a group of artists with disability.

 Collectively these artists and individuals expressed a need for more opportunities for professional performing artists with disability to present their work, and better representation in the industry, particularly by Australia’s major performing arts companies.

-In 2015, the Undercover Artist Festival was formed and led by founding Festival Director Belinda Locke, a role which was then taken on by Harmonie Downes for the following festival in 2017.
+In 2015, Access Arts formed Undercover Artist Festival and was led by founding Festival Director Belinda Locke, a role which was then taken on by Harmonie Downes for the following festival in 2017.
 Both women are professional arts practitioners who identify as experiencing disability.

 Artists from across Australia gathered on Turrbal and Jagera Country at Queensland Theatre in Brisbane to showcase their work at this disability-led festival.
 Accessible to all artists and audiences, the festival features theatre, dance, music and cabaret performances, works-in-progress, installation art, stand-up comedy, workshops, and forums.